-So what does a day in the life of a Salesforce Admin actually entail?
-If you find yourself pondering this question, then you have come to the right place.
+So what does a day in the life of a Salesforce Admin entail?
+If you ponder this question, you have come to the right place.

-Below, we outline some of the primary tasks a Salesforce Admin will perform during a typical day.
-We also discuss some of the major obstacles that these versatile professionals must overcome to empower their sales teams and fuel the success of their company.
+Below, we outline some primary tasks a Salesforce Admin will perform during a typical day.
+We also discuss some of the major obstacles these versatile professionals must overcome to empower their sales teams and fuel the success of their companies.